-- Your husband is out of his pain medications, so you allow him to use yours simply because you don’t want him to struggle with pain.
+- Your loved one is out of his pain medications, so you allow them to use yours simply because you don’t want them to struggle with pain.

-- You borrow money from a friend money to cover your spouse’s debts even though you know they are spending money to buy drugs.
+- You borrow money from a friend to cover your loved one’s debts even though you know they are spending money to buy drugs.

-- You take on the responsibilities of your wife knowing that she is spending her days drinking alcohol and cannot hold down a job.
+- You take on the responsibilities of your loved one, knowing that they are spending their days drinking alcohol and cannot hold down a job.

-It’s a hard situation to be in.
-And, it is very difficult to admit that you are, in fact, a codependent.
+Living with an addicted loved one is a difficult situation.
+And it can be very difficult to admit that you are, in fact, codependent.

-How Can You Work Through Codependency and Improve Your Marriage?
+How Can You Work Through Codependency and Improve Your Relationship?

-At the heart of the problem is the addiction.
 Individuals who are dependent on drugs and alcohol have experienced chemical changes within their brain.
 These changes create a demand for alcohol or drugs.
-The demand is so strong it becomes nearly impossible for individuals to simply stop using or even stop thinking about using.
+The demand is so strong that it becomes nearly impossible for individuals to simply stop using or even stop thinking about using.
 Detox and addiction treatment are essential for removing that type of all-encompassing addiction.

 Ultimately, a component of alcohol and addiction therapy will involve detox and then counseling.
-The counseling should include you, as a spouse.
+The counseling should include loved ones and/or the household unit.
 However, this is not all that has to happen.

-You also need to make changes for yourself.
+If you are codependent, you need to make some changes for yourself.
 If you are at risk of abuse of any type, removing yourself from the environment is essential.
-There is no amount of abuse that is acceptable.
-More so, as long as you continue to be there and help your spouse to use, the longer the circumstances will continue.
-Instead, remove yourself from their life until they get sober.
+No amount or type of abuse is acceptable.
+As long as you continue to be near and enable your loved one’s addiction, the longer the circumstances will continue.
+Remove yourself from their life until they get sober.

 It is not easy to learn to say no. Many people who are codependent have a fear of failure.
-You may feel as though you failed in stopping the addiction from occurring.
-In addition to this, you may find that, as a codependent individual, you feel it is wrong to simply walk away when someone is ill and suffering.
-Yet, this may be the only way to move your relationship forward.
+You may feel as though you failed in stopping the addiction from occurring or that the addiction is your fault in some other way.
+In addition to this, you may feel it is wrong to simply walk away when someone is ill and suffering.
+Yet this may be the only way to move your relationship forward.

 Getting Your Loved One Help

 Seeking help is the most important first step to take.
-It could save your spouse’s life and help you to get your life back, too.
+It could save your loved one’s life and help you to get your life back, too.